Corporate Governance

 • Arrangements to support learnings and continuous improvements to achieve strong governance.

 The policy encourages the whistleblowers to identify themselves but allows for anonymous complaints.
-It makes available the contact of the Audit Committee Chairman and the Board Chairman by the following channels:
+It makes available the contact of the AC Chairperson and the Board Chairman by the following channels:

 • Board Chairman’s email at boardchair@renci.org.sg